runatlantis/atlantis/runatlantis.io/blog/4-reasons-to-try-hashicorps-new-free-terraform-remote-state-storage.md

 ## What is Terraform State?

-Before I get into why you should use the new remote state storage, let’s talk about what exactly we mean by state in Terraform.
+Before I get into why you should use the new remote state storage, let's talk about what exactly we mean by state in Terraform.

 Terraform uses _state_ to map your Terraform code to the real-world resources that it provisions.
 For example, if I have Terraform code to create an AWS EC2 instance: